zburkett/VoICE_USV/README.md

   * [Installation](https://youtu.be/UBOvYhhWrKU)
   * [Clustering USVs](https://youtu.be/RAK62phhJ8U)

-We also have the [walkthrough](https://github.com/zburkett/VoICE_USV/blob/master/walkthrough.pdf) for the previous version of VoICE_USV available, though it does not reflect changes made between that which launched with the software and the current version.
+We also have the [walkthrough](https://github.com/zburkett/VoICE_USV/blob/master/walkthrough.pdf) as a PDF.

 Directory Contents
 ==================